United States Agency for Global Media: 2000–2017

+The board of USAGM has an advisory role.
+It previously supervised USAGM media networks directly, but was replaced with a single appointed chief executive officer (CEO) as part of the National Defense Authorization Act for Fiscal Year 2017, passed in December 2016.

+2018–present

 In 2018, the BBG changed its name to the U.S. Agency for Global Media (USAGM).
 The name change was initiated to help constituents better understand what USAGM does.

-The Open Technology Fund (OTF) was launched in 2019, which works to advance internet freedom so USAGM journalists and audiences can have uncensored internet access.
+The Open Technology Fund (OTF), launched in 2019, works to advance internet freedom, so USAGM journalists and audiences can have uncensored internet access.
 Over 2 billion people worldwide use OTF daily.